The Flathead Valley’s Leading Independent Journal of Observation, Analysis, & Opinion

 12 September 2008

-But will these bond issues — especially the 911 bond issue — pass?
-I have doubts.
 The Evergreen bond, which seems reasonable, is already before the voters in a mail-in ballot election that began in early September and concludes on 23 September.
-This is a first bite of the apple election.
+This is a first bite of the apple election, a preemptive strike against the 911 center and conservation bonds.
 It's authors think the bond has a better chance of being approved if it's not on the same ballot as the other two issues.
 I'm not sure that's a winning strategy — but I am sure it's a strategy that will generate much ill will between the Evergreen Fire Department and the 911 board if the fire hall bond passes and the 911 center bond does not.

 The 911 board, in a commendable decision, put the 911 center question on the ballot for the general election that ends on 4 November.
 But the decision was announced on 11 September, a month before early balloting begins.
 That's not much time to make the case for a project that's sure to be controversial given the wide disparity in costs estimates: